 Don't Just Relieve Anxiety - Fix It

 Yes, you can reduce anxiety in small doses.
-But anxiety needs a complete cure.
+But anxiety needs a complete solution.
 I've developed one that works based on your anxiety symptoms.
-Take my free anxiety test and see tailored results specifically designed to cure your anxiety forever.
+Take my free anxiety test and see tailored results specifically designed to fix your anxiety forever.

 Easing vs. Curing Anxiety